Thai Gulf Sea & River Water & Air Quality

 (Blue star Excellent, Green Good, Yellow OK, Brown Poor, Red Bad)

-Should you require more detailed analytical data on the specific sites and tests, if you want to know the precise analysis position, or if you are interested in testing at a specific site, at your own resort or business , please Contact Us to discuss further.
+Should you require more detailed analytical data on the specific water or air sites and tests, if you want to know the precise analysis position, or if you are interested in testing at a specific site, at your own resort or business , please Contact Us to discuss further.

 If unnatural events, pollution or Marine animal deaths are observed on the beaches of Koh Samui, Koh Phangan or Koh Tao, or indeed any other region, they can be reported to the Marine and Coastal Department (DMCR) by phone (0775102134) or via their website Central Gulf of Thailand DMCR.